Multiphase lattice Boltzmann simulations for porous media applications -- a review: Applications

 The inter-particle potential model has also been used to determine relative permeabilities~\cite{Li2005,Ghassemi2011,Huang2009a,Dou2013}.
 Effects of capillary number, wettability, and viscosity ratio, as well as the porous structures on the relative permeability were investigated in detail.
 However, the original inter-particle potential model suffers from some limitations, including large spurious velocities in the vicinity of the fluid-fluid interface, viscosity-dependent equilibrium density and interfacial tension, and numerical instability for large viscosity or density ratios.
 In the SCMP model, the kinematic viscosity is fixed, and the density ratio is limited to the order of 10.
 In the MCMP model, the viscosity and density ratios are typically restricted to no more than 5 and 3, respectively.

 Fig.~\ref{fig:scImb} illustrates simulations of imbibition into a pseudo-2D porous medium using a ternary fluid mixture model as described in Section~\ref{sec:mult}, equations (\ref{eq:sccompsurfforce}-\ref{eq:scsurfsurfforce}).
 The qualitative effect of variation of different system parameters on the stable configuration is being investigated.
-The system consists of a 512$\times$1280 lattice with randomly placed cylinders.
+The system consists of a 512$\times$1280 lattice with randomly placed cylinders, which assures a minimum required resolution of the smallest pores.
 Re-coloring boundary conditions are applied at the inlet and outlet so that fluid of one component crossing the periodic boundary is added to the second component when appearing on the other side of the system.
 The surfactant follows standard periodic boundary conditions.
 The coupling parameters of the inter-particle potential model are kept fixed at $G_c=0.1$, $G_{k,s}=-0.006$, and $G_{s,s}=-0.003$.

 Fig.~\ref{fig:scImb1} shows a comparison of the stable density distributions of the displaced (oil) component after 500,000 timesteps.
 Here, the applied body force, which is directly proportional to the pressure gradient, is in lattice units varied between $F = 2\cdot 10^{-4}$ (left) and $F = 4\cdot 10^{-4}$ (right).
 No surfactant is present and a contact angle of $\Theta=90^{\circ}$ corresponding to neutral wetting is applied.
 Between the considered values of forcing a transition from halted to complete filling in the stable state of the system by the injected (water) component is observed.